-- 2. Governance and administration does the agency have appropriate governance mechanisms in place to meet its IPS obligations, including an information management framework? - 3.
+- 1. Agency plan has the agency published a comprehensive plan for its IPS compliance? - 2.
+Governance and administration does the agency have appropriate governance mechanisms in place to meet its IPS obligations, including an information management framework? - 3.
 IPS document holdings has the agency reviewed its document holdings to decide what information must be published under s 8(2) and further information that can be published under s 8(4)?
 Is the agency IPS entry accurate, up-to-date and complete? - 4.
-IPS information architecture does the agency have a publication framework in place and has it taken the necessary steps to ensure that information in its IPS entry is easily discoverable and accessible to the Australian community? - 5.
+Structure of the IPS does the agency have a publication framework in place and has it taken the necessary steps to ensure that information in its IPS entry is easily discoverable and accessible to the Australian community? - 5.
 Agency compliance review does the agency have appropriate processes, systems and resources in place to monitor and review its IPS compliance and to make necessary improvement in the agency's IPS implementation?